ceferisbarov/ANL-book-retriever/README.md

 ## Contribution
 You can send your comments and suggestions to cefer.isbarov@gmail.com, or do the work yourself, and create a pull request.

+Thanks to Nagi Zadeh and Artoghrul Alishbayli for their valuable feedback.